ruuda/blog/posts/musium.md

 </p>

 In July 2019,
-for the first time I was able to cast a track from my web app, using the Cast API that Chromium exposes.
+for the first time I was able to cast a track from my web app using the Cast API that Chromium exposes.
 Above is a frame from a video I took at the time.